This is our GIT extensions tutorial for beginners. Here’s what you are going to learn:

-GIT Extensions is a distributed version control system enabling user to robustly manage collection of source files and the changes made in them.
-The changes made are shown in History of changes.
+GIT Extensions is a distributed version control system enabling a user to robustly manage a collection of source files and the changes made in them.
+The changes made are shown in the History of changes.
 Users can make changes by accessing a Central repository called remote repository and committing the changes to it.
 It implements classic GIT by using GUI (Graphical user interface), basically driven by a set of dedicated commands, hence maintains the version control system intuitively.
 So, let us go through a glimpse of functionalities provided by GIT Extensions so that our version control system can be maintained.

 GIT Extensions can be downloaded from https://github.com/gitextensions/gitextensions/releases/tag/v2.48.05

 SSH Keys should be loaded as a one-time activity.
 SSH keys can be generated while setting up the GIT Extensions.